NZR AB class: Boilers

-The A^{B} type boiler had a working pressure of 180psi, a standard across the type.
-These boilers were of standard construction, no matter which firm built them, and as such were interchangeable across any locomotives of the type.
-They were also similar to the boilers built for the W^{AB} and W^{S} class 4-6-4T tank locomotives in 1939 - in fact, the W^{AB} boiler and A^{B} boilers were the same, with those fitted to the W^{AB} fitted with the necessary components to draw water from the locomotive's side tanks.
+The A^{B} type boiler had a working pressure of 180psi, a standard across the class.
+These boilers were of standard construction, no matter which firm built them, and as such were interchangeable across any locomotives of the class.
+The W^{AB} boiler and A^{B} boilers were the same, with those fitted to the W^{AB} fitted with the necessary components to draw water from the locomotive's side tanks.

-This type of boiler was also adapted for use on the Q and A^{A} class 4-6-2 tender locomotives of 1901 and 1915 respectively when their original boilers wore out.
+This type of boiler was also adapted for use on the Q and A^{A} class 4-6-2 tender locomotives of 1901 and 1915, respectively, when their original boilers wore out.
 In the case of the A^{A} class, the boiler change was not necessitated by the condition of the boilers but due to the limitations of the original boilers.
 The replacement took place in the 1930s, and these locomotives gained more reliability before they were withdrawn in 1957 (at the same time as the Q class).
 All of these boilers were then put back into the A^{B} class pool and were reused on engines of that class.

 In all, 6 separate classes used the standard A^{B} boiler.
-When Q, A^{A} and G class locomotives were scrapped in the 1950s, the boilers were overhauled to keep locomotives of A, A^{B}, and W^{AB} serviceable.
+When the Q, A^{A} and G class locomotives were scrapped in the 1950s, the boilers were overhauled to keep locomotives of the A, A^{B}, and W^{AB} classes serviceable.

 Tenders

-Throughout their NZR careers, the A^{B} class were known for their Vanderbilt tenders - one of three classes to use this tender, the others being the re-built G class 4-6-2, and the later J/Ja/Jb class 4-8-2 engines.
+Throughout their NZR careers, the A^{B} class were known for their Vanderbilt tenders - one of three classes to use this tender, the others being the re-built G class 4-6-2, and the later the J, J^{A} and J^{B} class 4-8-2 engines.
 The tenders, although satisfactory, suffered from having been constructed too lightly for the intended task, and were also prone to rusting, particularly around the frame channels.
-This necessitated the complete replacement of the tender frames from some locomotives, although not all were treated so.
+This necessitated the complete replacement of the tender frames from some locomotives.

 The standard A^{B} tender design was adapted for the three-cylinder G class locomotive 4-6-2 tender locomotive rebuilds of 1937.
-These tenders had a more substantial tender underframe and was also unique in that the body was of welded construction rather than the traditional riveted style.
+These tenders had a more substantial tender underframe and were also unique in that the body was of welded construction rather than the traditional riveted style.
 As such, they became known as the 'G' style tender.
 When the six locomotives were withdrawn in 1956, their tenders were fitted to A^{B} class locomotives.

 Further G-type tenders were constructed later on by Addington Railway Workshops (Christchurch) and Otahuhu Workshops (Auckland) for A^{B} class locomotives whose tenders were not considered to be economically repairable.
 This was not always the case: